 Follow the Sun Model: How it Works

 So, what is the “Follow the Sun model”?
-Follow the Sun is a customer service and support method that focuses on providing consistent customer support without regard for geographic location or time restraints.
-In other words, Follow the Sun is a 24/7 customer service approach for local and international clients.
+Follow the Sun is a customer support method that focuses on providing consistent customer support without regard for geographic location or time restraints.
+In other words, Follow the Sun is a 24/7 customer support approach for local and international clients.

 - Offer accessible customer support and assistance